Boggy Depot, Oklahoma: Current status

 The Chickasaw nation was reluctant to spend its funds on major capital improvements unless it had clear title to the property.
 In 2013, the Oklahoma House of Representatives considered a bill to transfer ownership of the property to the Chickasaws.

 Media

 Jerry Cantrell from the rock band Alice in Chains, named his first solo album Boggy Depot after the area where his father grew up.
 The album cover shows Cantrell covered in mud standing waist-deep in a branch of the Boggy River.

+Author Harold Keith features the town in Chapter 21 of his Newbery Medal-winning novel Rifles for Watie, which is set during the American Civil War.